-The Special Compensation Fund assessment rate has fallen by a third since 1996.
+The Special Compensation Fund assessment rate has fallen by nearly half since 1997.

-- With the exception of a fluctuations between 20 and 30 percent from 1999 to 2003, the assessment rate fell gradually from 1996 through 2018.24 The 2018 level is down 32 percent from 1996. - This reflects primarily the continuing decreases in supplementary benefit and second-injury reimbursement costs (Figure 3.11) and, to a lesser degree, the decreasing trend in state agency administrative costs relative to total covered payroll (Figure 3.12). - At its highest, the assessment rate was 31 percent for fiscal years 1988 through 1992 (before the period shown in Figure 3.13).
+- The rate fell from 28.0 percent for 1997 to 14.4 percent for 2019.
+This reflects primarily the continuing decreases in supplementary benefit and second-injury reimbursement costs (Figure 3.11) and, to a lesser degree, the decreasing trend in state agency administrative costs relative to total covered payroll (Figure 3.12). - The fluctuations of the assessment rate between 20 and 30 percent from 1999 to 2003 reflected DLI responses to legislative actions.26 - At its highest, the assessment rate was 31 percent for fiscal years 1988 through 1992 (before the period shown in Figure 3.13).